whilei/go-ethereum-wiki/mlog-API.md

 To customize this location, use flag `--mlog-dir=/path/to/mlogs`, where `/path/to/mlogs` may be an absolute or relative path to a directory.
 If the directory or any of it's parents do not exist, they will be created, _ala_ `mkdir -p`.

-mlog files are programmatically named based on context and time.
+mlog files are named based on context and time.
 The latest mlog file will be symlinked as `<programname>.log`.
 For example:

 ```